19th Annual Nebraska Conference for Undergraduate Women in Mathematics | February 3-5, 2017

 - Students chosen as presenters will be accepted to the conference, provided they complete their registration (by paying the registration fee) by the given deadline.

 - Non-presenters will be selected by institution rather than individual.
 If an institution has more applicants than the number of slots it is given, the students’ advisor(s) will be asked to select the students to represent their school.
-Once the organizing committee has been given the names, we will issue instructions for completing their registration to the selected students.
+Students will identify an advisor in the application.
+If more than one professor from an institution is identified, every person named as an advisor at that school by its students will get the same email saying how many spots the school has to allocate and naming the specific students who have applied.
+Once the organizing committee has been given the selected names, we will issue instructions for completing their registration to the selected students.

 - The top priority in selection of non-presenters will be to accept at least one student from each home institution (with presenters included in the count).

 - The second priority in selection of non-presenters will be to accept a second student (counting presenters) from each home institution.

 - If there is still space available, additional non-presenters will be selected through a lottery, subject to policies 2 and 6.

 All students should anticipate being notified of their status by October 27, 2016.

 These policies were crafted to fit a wide range of institutional situations, but nobody can anticipate all possibilities.
 If you believe that your situation is sufficiently unusual that it warrants special consideration, please have your faculty advisor contact Glenn Ledder, NCUWM Chair, at email@example.com.